Bruce Mason: Honours and awards

 In 1977, Mason was awarded an honorary Doctor of Literature degree by Victoria University of Wellington.
 In the 1980 New Year Honours, he was appointed a Commander of the Order of the British Empire, for services to literature and the arts.

 Personal life

-Mason met his wife Diana while studying at Victoria University College in 1939.
+Mason met his wife Diana while studying at Victoria University College and they married in 1945 after the war.
 A noted obstetrician specialising in women's health, she shared his interest in the arts.
-They had three children, Belinda, Julian and Rebecca.
+They had three children.
+Their eldest daughter Belinda published Unforgetting: a memoir which records growing up in the Mason family, Bruce's affairs and his secret of being gay.

 Death

 Bruce Mason died in 1982 from cancer.
-His wife Diana Mason died in June 2007, nearly 25 years after her husband's death.
+His wife Diana died in June 2007, nearly 25 years after her husband's death.

 Legacy

 Mason's plays are studied at schools and universities.
 The Bruce Mason Centre, a major arts and theatre venue in Auckland is also named after him.
 The centre was opened in 1996 and contains a 1164-seat auditorium.
 The Promenade Cafe displays Bruce Mason memorabilia, including his original desk and typewriter.

 In 2009, The Pohutukawa Tree was staged by Auckland Theatre Company, directed by Colin McColl and starring Rena Owen and Stuart Devenie.

 The Bruce Mason Playwriting Award has been running since 1983 currently managed by Playmarket, the FAME Trust (Fund for Acting and Musical Endeavours) and Downstage Theatre Society to award an annual $10,000 to an outstanding emerging New Zealand playwright.
 Previous winners include several celebrated writers from New Zealand including Hone Kouka, Briar Grace-Smith, Jo Randerson, Victor Rodger, Arthur Meek, Sam Brooks and Mīria George.